How can you avoid digital hypersollicitation to boost productivity?

 Promoting the right to disconnect

 Since January 1, 2017, the right to disconnect has entered labor law (article 55 of law no. 2016-1088 of August 8, 2016).
-Collective bargaining should be the preferred lever for establishing rules of good conduct that correspond to employees' needs, and are tailored to your company.
+Collective bargaining must be the preferred lever for establishing rules of good conduct that correspond to employees' needs, and are tailored to your company.
 Failing an agreement, the employer must implement this right by drafting a charter listing good practices, awareness-raising and training actions undertaken.

 Do you apply a right to disconnect within your company?
 You could, for example, specify that your employees are not required to reply to e-mails outside office hours, including your telecommuting staff.
 You can also set aside days or periods of the day without e-mail, or deploy technical measures such as deactivating notifications outside working hours.